DanielRapp/twss.js/README.md

 ----
 **You don't need to configure or install anything to use the classifers.**

 For the bot to work you need a special version of [node-twitter](https://github.com/christopherwright/node-twitter) with ssl.
-Just clone the repo and  place it in the root of the module folder.
+Just clone the repo and  place it in the root of the twss.js folder.

 You also need the npm modules "cookies" and "oauth".